jzbriggs22/flask-app/README.md

   --export-csv artifacts/weather/buchanan.csv
 ```

 Add `--prompt-api-keys` if you want the script to ask for the Visual Crossing/NOAA credentials at runtime.
+Supply `--providers "Meteostat" "Open-Meteo"` for a credential-free run that only uses public data sources.

 ### Calling from ChatGPT or Other Prompt Runtimes